teatwig/nano-9/README.md

 The Pico-8 TTF font this project uses has its height one pixel higher than necessary; it's 7 pixels high.
-However, Pico-8 renders its text with 6 pixels of verical spacing between lines.
+However, Pico-8 renders its text with 6 pixels of vertical spacing between lines.
 If one renders multi-line text naively with Bevy's `Text::new(multi_line_string)` component, it will not look like Pico-8;
 it will be off by 1 pixel each line, which for a small 128x128 display is a lot!
 I tried to muck with the font in [FontForge](https://fontforge.org/en-US/) but